roman-byzantine-fibulae/roman-byzantine-fibulae.github.io/Roman Military Fibulae/fibula_6.md

 L: 67.0mm, W: Head- 26.5mm, Bow: 6.5mm, D: 22.0mm
 ### Weight
  16.6g
-### Description
-This “bent-stem’ fibula has a long foot that comes back around to wrap around itself where the bow and foot of the fibula meet

 [Previous]({% link Roman Military Fibulae/fibula_3.md %}) | [Next]({% link Roman Military Fibulae/fibula_7.md %})